Dispute Resolution Policy and Procedure

 1.2 Management Team will also use this review as a platform for reviewing the Feedback and Complaints Management System.
 The Management Team is to use the points discussed within the review and evaluate how the system can be improved

 1.3 The Management Team is to regularly review the Feedback and Complaints Management System, Communication Channels, Policy and Procedures within the College, and see how they can be improved.

 3. Alternate Remedies in Dispute Resolution

-3.1 In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, they will be referred to Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through CPE Student Services Centre for mediation.
+3.1 In the event that the College and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, they will be referred to Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through CPE Student Services Centre for mediation.

 4. Review of Dispute Resolution Policy